alanqrwang/nwhead/README.md

 # Code for "A Flexible Nadaraya-Watson Head Can Offer Explainable and Calibrated Classification" (TMLR 2023)
-This repository contains training and evaluation code for the NW head, an interpretable, nonparametric classification head which can be used with any neural network.
+Repository containing training and evaluation code for the NW head -- an interpretable, nonparametric classification head which can be used with any neural network.

 [link to paper](https://arxiv.org/abs/2212.03411)